DLA Distribution employee overcomes tragedy with help from four-legged companion

-After years of health and emotional turmoil, Lisa Schirmer, Finance and Supply Branch Chief for Defense Logistics Agency Distribution Susquehanna, found comfort in her new best friend.
+After years of health and emotional challenges, Lisa Schirmer, Finance and Supply Branch Chief for Defense Logistics Agency Distribution Susquehanna, found comfort in puppy named Buddy.

 |Date Taken: